Monet, Claude

 Claude Monet was a key figure within the impressionist art-movement:

-Probably in August 1858 (R51,p18) Monet meets Boudin (who later will join the 1st ‘impressionist’ exposition in 1874) and starts to paint en-plein-air.
-In 1860 Monet joined the Académie Suisse and meets Pissarro.
+Probably in August 1858 (R51,p18) Claude Monet met Boudin (who later would join the 1st ‘impressionist’ exposition in 1874) and started to paint en-plein-air.
+In 1860 Monet joined the Académie Suisse and met Pissarro.
 In 1862 Monet joined Atelier Gleyre and started narrow relationships with Renoir, Sisley and Bazille (see).
-Shortly afterwards they will paint in Fontainebleau.
-In September 1869 he will paint with Renoir in La Grenouillère.
-He joins the meetings in Café Guerbois and later in Café La Nouvelle Athènes (see).
-After Monet moved to Argenteuil at the end of 1871 Renoir, Sisley, and Manet will often come and paint with him (note: not Caillebotte as some sources say).
-Early 1884 together with Renoir he visits Cézanne.
+Shortly afterwards they would paint in Fontainebleau.
+In September 1869 he would paint with Renoir in La Grenouillère.
+He joined the meetings in Café Guerbois and later in Café La Nouvelle Athènes (see).
+After Monet moved to Argenteuil at the end of 1871 Renoir, Sisley, and Manet would often come and paint with him (note: not Caillebotte as some sources say).
+Early 1884 together with Renoir Monet visited Cézanne.

 Claude Monet would often finish his paintings in his studio: